 Highway Cargo Tank Specialty

-This three-day course is designed and intended for hazardous materials technicians who respond to releases, or potential releases, of hazardous materials from cargo tank trucks for the purpose of controlling the releases.
+This three-day course is designed and intended for hazardous materials technicians who respond to control releases or potential releases of hazardous materials from cargo tank trucks.
 This program provides the responder with the knowledge and skills necessary to analyze an incident involving a cargo tank truck, to plan a response within the capabilities and competencies of available personnel and equipment, and to implement the planned response to mitigate the hazardous incident.
-Responders will be given several scenarios in this class including both tabletop and handson exercises using real tank trucks.
+Several scenarios will be given in this class including both tabletop and hands-on exercises using real tank trucks.

 Prerequisites: Hazardous Materials Technician